firmwaremodules/iotfirmware/README.md

 ### OTA Update Demo */otaupdate*

-Demonstrates a robust live over-the-air firmware application update.
+Demonstrates a robust and secure over-the-air firmware application update.
 The firmware update binary is securely pulled from this very repository.

 ## Loading Firmware